-- 1. The candidate is a minority language adult, which requires that, they: - a) are a Canadian citizen on the date they submit their nomination paper; - b) are at least 18 years of age on the day of the election; and, - c) one of the following applies: - i.
-Their first language learned and still understood is French; - ii.
-They received their primary school instruction in Canada in French, other than French immersion; or, - iii.
-The candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program.
+- 1. The candidate is a minority language adult, which requires that the candidate is: - a) a Canadian citizen on the date they submit their nomination paper; - b) at least 18 years of age on the day of the election; - c) a resident in the particular francophone education area; and, - d) one of the following applies: - i. their first language learned and still understood is French; - ii. they received their primary school instruction in Canada in French, other than French immersion; or, - iii. the candidate has a child who has received or is receiving primary or secondary school instruction in Canada in French, other than through a French immersion program.